mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 #### Why Italy has a very high case fatality rate (CFR)?
 [% of old people/all cases much higher](https://medium.com/@andreasbackhausab/coronavirus-why-its-so-deadly-in-italy-c4200a15a7bf)
 Reason for many older ppl infected: [20% of Italians 30-49 still live at home](https://twitter.com/kuhnmo/status/1238421146837684224)
-\+ they changed testing policy recently so now only testing severe cases, so the # of confirmed cases is smaller, so ratio of death/confirmed cases grows.
+\+ testing policy was changed late March bc of capacity limits, and only testing severe cases, so the number of confirmed cases is smaller, so ratio of death/confirmed cases grows.

 <div style="page-break-after: always;"></div>